serenity4/SymbolicGA.jl/README.md

 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)
 [![repo-status](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-Geometric Algebra (GA) library with compile-time transformations into linear algebra operations.
+Geometric Algebra (GA) library based on just-in-time symbolic processing to turn algebraic expressions into optimized code.

 This package is ready for general use, but it still in active development and bugs may be frequently encountered along with incomplete or unsupported major features.
 You are welcome to report potential issues or to suggest improvements.
 When upgrading to a new major version, make sure to consult the [changelog](https://github.com/serenity4/SymbolicGA.jl/blob/main/CHANGELOG.md) to be aware of any major breakages.